pfedick/DeckerGame/README.md

 ### Things I have to do or figure out
 - create interactive objects / enemies:
-    - locked door
-    - key (used to unlock a locked door)
     - scorpion
-    - mushroom (white minifig with big red hat and white dots)
     - huge vent
     - stamper
     - Wallenstein + Helena? (from the movie)